 This review was written by David Flash and published in Maroon Weekly, an entertainment publication in College Station, Texas.

 Stepping into Grub Burger Bar, the modern, high-end interior finishes evoke an urban feel making you think, for a second, you could be in a big city like New York or LA.
-However, when the folks at grub greet you at the counter with a sincere smile, and kindly explain the menu and make enthusiastic recommendations, you know you’re in Aggieland.
+However, when the folks at Grub greet you at the counter with a “Howdy!,” kindly explain the menu, and make enthusiastic recommendations, you know you’re in Aggieland.

-The menu features 9 hamburgers, as well as three additional sandwich options: turkey, portabella mushroom and fish.
-Burger toppings range from the traditional lettuce, tomato, mayo and mustard on The Front Porch Burger ($5.50) to the Voodoo Burger ($6.95) topped with absinthe sauteed mushrooms, swiss cheese and tobasco mayonnaise.
+The menu features 9 hamburgers, as well as three additional sandwich options: turkey, portabella mushroom, and fish.
+Burger toppings range from the traditional lettuce, tomato, mayo and mustard on The Front Porch Burger ($5.50) to the Voodoo Burger ($6.95) topped with absinthe-sauteed mushrooms, swiss cheese and Tabasco mayonnaise.
 They also offer salads and “loaded” sides like Chili Cheese Fries.

 I went with the recommendation of the friendly Grub staffer helping me at the counter and ordered the Lockhart Legend Burger ($7.95) which comes stacked with fried onions, Applewood smoked bacon, smoked cheddar, sliced dill pickles and Dr. Pepper BBQ sauce.
 The burger arrived at my table within a few minutes of ordering and stood four or five inches tall on my plate.
 Grub bakes buns and grinds premium beef for patties on a daily basis and I could taste the freshness and quality.
 The sweet, tangy Dr. Pepper BBQ sauce and crispy, batter fried onions were the perfect complement to this melt-in-your-mouth bacon cheeseburger.
 It did not last 2 minutes on my plate.